Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

 - due to failure of the overflow relief gully.

 Planned water supply and quality interruptions

-If a customer is affected by a planned interruption and was not provided a minimum of 5 day’s notice, the customer will be paid a $50 credit to their next water bill.
+If a customer is affected by a planned interruption and was not provided a minimum of five days notification, we will credit that customer $50 on their next water bill.

-If Gippsland Water are required to issue a ‘boil water’ alert, we will contribute $5,000 to a fund administered by our Community Consultative Committee.
+If we are required to issue a ‘boil water’ alert, we will contribute $10,000 to the affected community.

-From 1 July 2019, each customer affected by a planned water supply interruption that goes longer than advised, will be paid a $50 credit to their water bill.
+If a planned interruption goes longer than advised then each affected customer will be compensated by a $50 credit to their next water bill.

 8.1 Product quality

 Gippsland Water’s objective is to supply drinking water to customers (at the outlet of the meter, or to the property boundary if there is no meter), which complies with the definition in the Safe Drinking Water Act 2003.